Academany/FabAcademy-Assessment/commercial_board_policy.md

 They are super cheap computers capable of running full operating systems, like Linux and (recently) Windows.
 These can be used as a substitute for your desktop/laptop.

-###
+### Commercial Board Exemption Process

-If you think you have a special case where there should be raised an exemtption please talk
+If you think you have a special case where there should be raised an exemtption please talk to your local or remote guru.
+The case will be adressed to the Global Evaluation Team for analysis.

 In any case remember that Commercial Boards are not evaluated.
-They are not considered your as work, but a necessary item for your work.
+They are not considered as your own work, but a necessary item for your work.